chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 # Prerequisites

-- A Linux machine on the same network as the victim host(s)
+- A Linux machine on the same network as the target host(s)
 - The ability to install and configure a Splunk deployment server on said machine
 - A scope that allows ARP spoofing and redirection of Splunk traffic, which can be potentially disruptive
-- Splunk Universal Forwarder running on the victim
+- Splunk Universal Forwarder running on the target

 Note that Splunk has no authentication between the Universal Forwarder and Deployment Server.
 Thus, all we need to do is tell clients you are the